By Devika Krishna Kumar and Jessica Resnick-Ault

 "We do understand that Mars crude is perceived well in the market right now.
 We're happy for that and we take advantage of that," said Rick Tallant, Shell's vice president of deepwater Gulf of Mexico production.

-Production in the Gulf of Mexico rose to a record 1.7 million barrels a day in 2018, and is expected to exceed 2 million bpd in the fourth quarter, according to U.S. Energy Department figures.
+Production in the Gulf of Mexico rose to a record 1.7 million bpd in 2018, and is expected to exceed 2 million bpd in the fourth quarter, according to U.S. Energy Department figures.

 Sanctions have intensified the need for the oil that is being pumped out of these vast fields.
 Gulf production averaged 1.89 million bpd in March, up nearly 145,000 bpd from February, said Jodi Quinnell, oil analyst at Genscape.